-Iran profile - media - BBC News
+Iran profile - media

 IRIB's radio channels include a parliamentary network, Radio Koran and a multilingual external service.

-There are some 50 national dailies, but few Iranians buy a newspaper every day.
-Sports titles are the biggest sellers.
+The press reflects a range of political viewpoints, albeit within unwritten rules or "red lines".
+Few Iranians buy a newspaper every day.
+Sport titles are the biggest sellers.

 The web is the main forum for dissident voices.
 But the internet is also embraced by all parts of the social and political spectrum, including conservative and pro-establishment activists.